Mickey42302/Yukon/README.md

 • Petrified Oak Slabs

-## F3 Key Binds

-Yukon adds some additional F3 key binds.
-To see a list of them in game, you can use the F3 + F12 key bind.

-• F3 + Y = Copy UUID to clipboard

-This mod also restores key binds that were removed from the game.
-These will be listed alongside Yukon's key binds when the F3 + F12 key bind is used.

-• F3 + R = Cycle render distance (shift to invert)

 ## Bug Fixes

 Yukon includes a patch which adds translation strings that are missing by default.
 This includes the missing translations for numerous death messages and the missing translations for the "/warden_spawn_tracker" command.